v8/v8.dev/src/features/intl-pluralrules.md

 date: 2017-10-04
 tags:
   - Intl
+description: 'Handling plurals is one of many problems that might seem simple, until you realize every language has its own pluralization rules.
+The Intl.PluralRules API can help!'
 tweet: '915542989493202944'
 ---
 Iñtërnâtiônàlizætiøn is hard.
 Handling plurals is one of many problems that might seem simple, until you realize every language has its own pluralization rules.